aortizsax/otuzeros/README.md

 	python3 2021-11-08_calccutoff.py.py FILENAME

 Where:
-	FILENAME: is the OTU table file
+	FILENAME: is the tab seperated OTU table file

 Example: